NOC-MDP/issue-tracking--polpred_offshore/README.md

-# issue-tracking--polpred_offshore
+# Issue Tracking for Polpred Offshore web application

-Public repository for the discussion of issues and improvements for the NOC's Polpred Offshore Web Application
+To view all issues opened, select ``Issues`` at the top, or click [here](https://github.com/NOC-MDP/issue-tracking--polpred_offshore/issues).